annakirkpatrick/git-resources/git_tutorial.md

 If you get the output `git version #.#.#` or similar, then you are good to go.
 Otherwise, if you get a message like `command not found `, you will need to install git.
 Instructions for Windows users are above.
-Mac users can install from a variety of sources, but the official builds can be found on [here](https://git-scm.com/download/mac).
+Mac users can install from a variety of sources, but the official builds can be found [here](https://git-scm.com/download/mac).
 Linux users should install through your package management system.

 # Initial git setup